38 fun things to do in Denver this week

 June 1-August 1

 The city of Aurora, Colorado invites you to join us this summer for some FREE, fun entertainment.
 It’s a great way to get the kids outside this summer.
 This event just for kids offers fun throughout the summer.
-There will be free, healthy snacks, inflatables, board and field games, an opportunity to try your hand at golf and the gymnastics team will be onsite as well.
+There will be free, healthy snacks, inflatables, board and field games, an opportunity to try your hand at golf and the gymnastics team from fit2bmom will be onsite as well.
 The library will be there with fun crafts as well as the Aurora History Museum.
 Come discover all the other programs that the Parks, Recreation and Open Space Department offers.

 “Happy City: Art for the People” is a six-week (May 18-June 30) citywide art intervention produced by The Denver Theatre District at Denver Union Station’s Plaza and Great Hall.
 The art instillation sites are located throughout Denver and includes streets, alleyways, billboards, video screens and Union Station, among other locations.

 See classic baseball artifacts—from Babe Ruth to the Blake Street Bombers.
 Treasured memorabilia and iconic photographs bring the past to life through stories that begin on the ball field and echo through American history.
 Size up your hand against Babe Ruth’s.
 Find the nails Ty Cobb used to hold his favorite bat together, and admire the glove flashed by Willie Mays to make some of the game’s most memorable catches.
 See the uniform Joe DiMaggio wore in his final World Series and a receipt for roses he sent to Marilyn Monroe. historycolorado.org/exhibit/play-ball

 Dead Sea Scrolls at the Denver Museum of Nature and Science